WORKFLOW SYSTEM

 Reporting Tools

 A workflow system stores all the data and metrics captured during the process execution.
 Data and reports can be displayed on dashboards and can be made available to users.
-Real-time tracking and monitoring of process flow, request status, bottlenecks becomes easy with the reporting tools provided by a workflow management system.
+Real-time tracking and monitoring of process flow, request status, and bottlenecks become easy with the reporting tools provided by a workflow management system.

 Integration with third-party applications

 A good workflow management system ought to seamlessly integrate with third-party applications.
-APIs or webhooks or direct connects can be used to integrate the automated workflow with third-party applications.
+APIs webhooks or direct connects can be used to integrate the automated workflow with third-party applications.

 Form Designer

 Sophisticated, dynamic forms are built using a form designer to gather input from users.
 The input from the form builder is fed into the process for further workflow processing.
-Ideally, the visual form designer should provide a wide toolbox of field and data types to be added and customized.
+Ideally, the visual form designer should provide a wide toolbox of fields and data types to be added and customized.

 Self-service interface

 The workflow management system must provide a user-friendly interface for employees to log, monitor, manage, and track requests.
-Once the request is logged, it is routed automatically to Admin, IT, HR, Finance team, or Operations based on the workflow routing rules.
+Once the request is logged, it is routed automatically to the Admin, IT, HR, Finance team, or Operations based on the workflow routing rules.

 Checklists and Workflows